 That's it!
 Straightforward or what!
 You will find that once Service Pack 3 is installed there will be a raft of additional updates waiting to be installed via Automatic Updates.

 If you have Windows XP SP2 you can download Service Pack 3 via the Automatic Update utility.

 This is the common method of installation for most home computer users.

-As with the manual process there will be a load of subsequent Windows XP Security Updates to apply.
+As with the manual process there is a load of subsequent Security Updates to apply.
 These updates are what Microsoft have released since Service Pack 3.